RenukaSutone/Brazilian-E-Commerce-Data-Analysis/README.md

 9. **olist_product_category_name_translation**: This table is connected to products database.
 ## Approach

-Success criteria for this analysis stage is to answer the above questions with the available data and information.
+Success criteria for this analysis stage is to answer the business questions with the available data and information.
 To archive this the following steps and techniques are applied:
 1. Data import and wrangling
 2. Exploratory data analysis
 3. Time series visualization